twitter/finagle/guide/_sources/Quickstart.txt

 The `serve` method takes a *bind target* (which port to expose the server) and the service itself.
-The server is responsible for listening for incoming connections, translating the HTTP wire protocol into `com.twitter.finagle.httpx.Request` objects, and translating our `com.twitter.finagle.httpx.Response` object back into its wire format, sending replies back to the client.
+The server is responsible for listening for incoming connections, translating the HTTP wire protocol into `com.twitter.finagle.http.Request` objects, and translating our `com.twitter.finagle.http.Response` object back into its wire format, sending replies back to the client.

 The complete server: